Sts. Perpetua and Felicity

 The soldiers who arrested and guarded them pushed and shoved them without any concern.
-Perpetua had no trouble admitting she was very afraid, but in the midst of all this horror her most excruciating pain came from being separated from her baby.
+Perpetua had no trouble admitting she was very afraid, but during all this horror, her most excruciating pain came from being separated from her baby.

-The young slave, Felicity was even worse off for Felicity suffered the stifling heat, overcrowding, and rough handling while being eight months pregnant.
+The young slave, Felicity was even worse off, for Felicity suffered the stifling heat, overcrowding, and rough handling while being eight months pregnant.

-When she received permission for her baby to stay with her "my prison suddenly became a palace for me."
+When she received permission for her baby to stay with her she recalled, "my prison suddenly became a palace for me."
 Once more her father came to her, begging her to give in, kissing her hands, and throwing himself at her feet.
 She told him, "We lie not in our own power but in the power of God."

 When she and the others were taken to be examined and sentenced, her father followed, pleading with her and the judge.
 The judge, out of pity, also tried to get Perpetua to change her mind, but when she stood fast, she was sentenced with the others to be thrown to the wild beasts in the arena.

-Meanwhile Felicity was also in torment.
+Meanwhile, Felicity was also in torment.
 It was against the law for pregnant women to be executed.
 To kill a child in the womb was shedding innocent and sacred blood.
 Felicity was afraid that she would not give birth before the day set for their martyrdom and her companions would go on their journey without her.
 Her friends also didn't want to leave so "good a comrade" behind.

 Two days before the execution, Felicity went into a painful labor.
 The guards made fun of her, insulting her by saying, "If you think you suffer now, how will stand it when you face the wild beasts?"
-Felicity answered them calmly, "Now I'm the one who is suffering, but in the arena Another will be in me suffering for me because I will be suffering for him."
+Felicity answered them calmly, "Now I'm the one who is suffering, but in the arena, another will be in me suffering for me because I will be suffering for him."

 The officers of the prison began to recognize the power of the Christians and the strength and leadership of Perpetua.
-In some cases this helped the Christians: the warden let them have visitors -- and later became a believer.
-But in other cases it caused superstitious terror, as when one officer refused to let them get cleaned up on the day they were going to die for fear they'd try some sort of spell.
+In some cases, this helped the Christians: the warden let them have visitors -- and later became a believer.
+But in other cases, it caused superstitious terror, as when one officer refused to let them get cleaned up on the day they were going to die for fear they'd try some sort of spell.

-There was a feast the day before the games so that the crowd could see the martyrs and make fun of them.
+There was a feast the day before the games, so that the crowd could see the martyrs and make fun of them.
 But the martyrs turned this all around by laughing at the crowd for not being Christians and exhorting them to follow their example.